joebritt/usb2cmi_lightpen/README.md

 V1 is the original external box style interface.
 It is powered by a 5V AC adapter.

 Both versions have 2 LEDs.
-These are used to show the status of the video signal (flashes if no video detected) and presence of a mouse (flashes if no mouse detected).
+These are used to show the status of the video signal (flashes if no video detected) and presence of a mouse (off if no mouse detected).

 V1 has an RCA jack which provides unbuffered access to the CMI video signal.
 Since it is unbuffered, the legacy VDU cannot (normally) be used at the same time as the RCA jack.